ROYBRUNO81/portfolio-website/README.md

 # Portfolio Website

 A modern, responsive portfolio website built with Next.js, styled with Tailwind CSS, and featuring smooth animations powered by Framer Motion.
-This template is inspired by [germain.vercel.app](https://germain.vercel.app/).

 ## Features